santoshvarmaaddala/santoshvarmaaddala/README.md

 - 👋 Hi, I’m @santoshvarmaaddala
-- 👀 I’m interested in web development and data science
+- 👀 I’m interested in full stack development
 - 🌱 I’m currently learning python and reactjs
 - 💞️ I’m looking to collaborate on projects based on Python and Webdevelopment
 - 📫 How to reach me : linkedin.com/in/santoshvarma-addala-3a6406255